kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 ### Libraries

-If your library depends on CodeIgniter functionality, I recommend to use `setUp()` method like this:
+If your library depends on CodeIgniter functionality, I recommend using `setUp()` method like this:

 ~~~php
 	public function setUp()